haowu74/drl_p3_collab-compet/Report.md

 The Critic networks utilised two fully connected layers with 256 and 128 units with relu activation.
 The critic network has  an initial dimension the size of the state size plus action size.

+The algorithm is Multi-agent DDPG.
+The implementation is based on the previous project (p2_continuous-control).
+The difference is that the agents in project 2 shared the same weights, while the two agents in this project are trained to have different weights.
+For each Actor / Critic, both agents' states are the input to the neural network therefore the size of input layer is doubled.
+And for Critic, both agents' action are fed.

 ## Plot of Rewards
 [image1]:./score.png